 This trail features more than 90 miles of existing trail paved in segments along a planned, 106-mile corridor from Key Largo to Key West.
 The trail is a multi-use bicycle and pedestrian facility which serves as a recreational and alternative transportation corridor for the Florida Keys.
 This recreational pathway offers scenic views of Florida history for trail users.
-The trail may be accessed along U.S. Highway 1 throughout the Florida Keys.
-This park is home to 84 protected species of plants and animals.
-Much of the trail is paved and accessible to both bicycles and wheelchairs.
-There are signs along a self-guided nature trail provide information about the park's ecosystem and wildlife.
-An additional 6 miles of nature trails can be explored by obtaining a backcountry permit at nearby John Pennekamp Coral Reef State Park.
-Park Location: Mile Marker 106 Key Largo, FL 33037 Park Location:
+The trail may be accessed along U.S. 1throughout the Florida Keys.

+Park Location: Mile Marker 106 Key Largo, FL 33037